-Newest Figures Show New Home Prices Rise, Sales Decline in Las Vegas
+Check Out the Freshest Figures Show New Home Prices Climb, Sales Drop in Las Vegas

-As a percentage of overall housing closings, new home closings accounted for 10.6%.
-This is down from the 12.0% of closings a year earlier.
-After staying stable in August from a year earlier, closings of new and existing homes rose in September.
+Out of all housing closings, new home closings accounted for 9.0%.
+This is a decline 11.5% of closings a year earlier.
+Following a year-over-year decline in December, closings of new and existing homes also sank year-over-year in January.

 Pricing and Mortgage Trends